 How the Vision Transformer Works

-ViT, introduced in An Image is Worth 16x16 Words (arXiv:2010.11929), applies a standard transformer encoder directly to images with minimal changes:
+It applies a standard transformer encoder directly to images with very few changes:

 - Linearly embed each patch.
-Each flattened patch is projected to the model's hidden dimension — the patch embedding, analogous to a word embedding.
+Each flattened patch is projected to the model's hidden dimension.
+This is the patch embedding, much like a word embedding.

 - Add a [class] token and position embeddings.
 A learnable

-[class]token is prepended (its final state becomes the image representation), and position embeddings preserve spatial order. - Run the transformer encoder.
-Multi-head self-attention lets every patch attend to every other patch — global context from the very first layer.
+[class]token is added at the start, and its final state becomes the image representation.
+Position embeddings keep the spatial order. - Run the transformer encoder.
+Multi-head self-attention lets every patch attend to every other patch.
+So we get global context from the very first layer.

 - Classify with an MLP head.
 The